rust-lang/book/second-edition/src/ch10-02-traits.md

 <span class="caption">Listing 10-11: Definition of a `Summarizable` trait that
 consists of the behavior provided by a `summary` method</span>

-We declare a trait with the `trait` keyword, then the trait's name, in this case `Summarizable`.
+We declare a trait with the `trait` keyword, then the trait’s name, in this case `Summarizable`.
 Inside curly braces we declare the method signatures that describe the behaviors that types that implement this trait will need to have, in this case `fn summary(&self) -> String`.
 After the method signature, instead